The 'Lost Generation of Farmers' Isn't Lost,

 Employment in agriculture has been steadily declining for decades, and the "next generation" of farmers is nowhere to be found.
 If you’d like a journalist to tell you the same thing, you can choose from this story, this story, this story, this story, this story, or this story.

 In spite of this looming crisis, here at Freight Farms we’re feeling a little more optimistic about farming and farmers themselves.
-In fact, we’ve even found a few examples of that elusive "next generation" of farmers.
-They’re harder to recognize, and their paths to farming are often circuitous, but it turns out they were hiding in plain sight all along.
+In fact, in recent years we’ve witnessed a new generation of farmers pursuing unprecedented new farming business opportunities that are changing the industry.
+This next generation of farmers are harder to recognize, but it turns out they were hiding in plain sight all along.